CJ Shane - Artist & Writer

 So what about writers who want to express a thought or words said by a character that doesn't speak in a politically-correct way.

 Here's an example.
 In the 1960s, women were often called "girls" or if you were a hipster, you called them "chicks."
-So if I write a book about women in the 60s and 70s, it seems right to me to use the language of those times - girls and chicks - even though if someone called me a chick, they'd get an earful from me (I'm a Second Wave feminist!).
+So if I write a book about women in the 60s and 70s, it seems right to me to use the language of those times - girls and chicks.

 Back to Dragon's Revenge: A substantial portion of this book is a memoir written in the 1970s by an old man who was a boy in the 1890s in Tucson.
 His stepfather was a Chinese immigrant.
 At that time, they called this man a "Chinaman" although that term is no longer used and is considered derogatory and offensive.
 In my book, he will be called a Chinaman in the memoir because that's what he was called in 1890.